 Electrophysiology For inner supporting cell recordings, apical and basal segments of the cochlea were acutely isolated from mouse pups and used within 2 hours of the dissection.
-Cochleae were moved into a recording chamber and continuously superfused with bicarbonate-buffered artificial cerebrospinal fluid (1.5–2mL/min) consisting of the following (in mM): 119 NaCl, 2.5 KCl, 1.3 MgCl2, 1.3 CaCl2, 1 NaH2PO4, 26.2 NaHCO3, 11 D-glucose and saturated with 95% O2 / 5% CO2 to maintain a pH of 7.4.
+Cochleae were moved into a recording chamber and continuously superfused with bicarbonate-buffered artificial cerebrospinal fluid (aCSF; 1.5–2mL/min) consisting of the following (in mM): 119 NaCl, 2.5 KCl, 1.3 MgCl2, 1.3 CaCl2, 1 NaH2PO4, 26.2 NaHCO3, 11 D-glucose and saturated with 95% O2 / 5% CO2 to maintain a pH of 7.4.
 Near physiological temperature (32-34°C) solutions were superfused using a feedback-controlled in-line heater (Warner Instruments).
 Whole-cell recordings of inner supporting cells (ISCs) were made under visual control using differential interference contrast microscopy (DIC).
 Electrodes had tip resistances between 3.5-4.5 MΩ when filled with internal solution consisting of (in mM): 134 KCH3SO3, 20 HEPES, 10 EGTA, 1 MgCl2, 0.2 Na-GTP, pH 7.3.
 Spontaneous currents were recorded with ISCs held at -80 mV and recorded for at least 5 minutes with pClamp10 software using a Multiclamp 700B amplifier, low pass filtered at 1kHz, and digitized at 5kHz with a Digidata 1322A analog-to-digital converter (Axon Instruments).
 Errors due to voltage drop across the series resistance and the liquid junction potential were left uncompensated for recordings of spontaneous activity.

 For quantification of spontaneous events, traces were imported into MATLAB and baseline corrected using the msbackadj function (30 s window).
 Events were defined as peaks in the signal that exceed 20 pA using the findpeaks function (minPeakProminence = 20).
 Amplitude is represented as the mean amplitude and integral as the average charge transfer per second (pA/s).
 Input resistances were calculated by taking the change in voltage to a small negative current injection and dividing it by the amplitude of the current injection (–100 pA).